 Signalized crossings are generally located along the boulevard road network, with the highest concentrations located downtown, in front of the Southern Oregon University, and near the intersection of OR 99 and OR 66.
-Detailed signal warrants have not been undertaken given the limited availability of data; however, in general, crossing locations where higher pedestrian / bicycle volumes interact with higher motorized traffic volumes and/or vehicle speeds should be prioritized for engineering studies to consider what (if any) enhanced pedestrian crossing treatments such as marked crosswalks, pedestrian-activated signals and traffic signals are warranted.
+Detailed signal warrants have not been undertaken given the limited availability of data; however, ODOT's AADT-based preliminary signal warrants can be used to determine if an intersection generally meets the volume levels for signalization.

+Crossing locations where higher pedestrian / bicycle volumes interact with higher motorized traffic volumes and/or vehicle speeds should be prioritized for engineering studies to consider what (if any) enhanced pedestrian crossing treatments such as marked crosswalks, pedestrian-activated signals and traffic signals are warranted.
+Based on pedestrian and traffic volumes recorded during the weekday p.m. peak hour (3:15 - 4:15 PM) at the 31 intersections included in the 2009 count program, the following unsignalized intersections observe the highest conflicts of vehicle and pedestrian traffic: